mwoodsy/bisect_example/README.md

 git bisect good 448b60edeb8f3bc366e940c7e00ab89fd45d6d13
 ```

 448b60edeb8f3bc366e940c7e00ab89fd45d6d13 is a commit where we know the script worked correctly.
+This could also be a `tag` or version that is known to work correctly.
+`git bisect bad` does not have a commit specified so it defaults to what you are currently running.

-git bisect will choose a previous commit somewhere between the current commit and the good commit.
+git bisect will choose a previous commit somewhere between the current bad commit and the good commit.
 Run `node index.js` if the results are 1...10 counting by 1s type `git bisect good` if the results are 2...10 counting by 2's type `git bisect bad` eventually git bisect will report the commit that broke the script.
 After you find the bad commit type `git bisect reset` to exit out of git bisect.